javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-comparison/article.md

 - Comparisons `(1)` and `(2)` return `false` because `undefined` gets converted to `NaN` and `NaN` is a special numeric value which returns `false` for all comparisons.
 - The equality check `(3)` returns `false` because `undefined` only equals `null`, `undefined`, and no other value.

-### Evade problems
+### Avoid problems

 Why did we go over these examples?
 Should we remember these peculiarities all the time?
 Well, not really.
-Actually, these tricky things will gradually become familiar over time, but there's a solid way to evade problems with them:
+Actually, these tricky things will gradually become familiar over time, but there's a solid way to avoid problems with them:

-Just treat any comparison with `undefined/null` except the strict equality `===` with exceptional care.
+- Treat any comparison with `undefined/null` except the strict equality `===` with exceptional care.

-Don't use comparisons `>= > < <=` with a variable which may be `null/undefined`, unless you're really sure of what you're doing.
+- Don't use comparisons `>= > < <=` with a variable which may be `null/undefined`, unless you're really sure of what you're doing.
 If a variable can have these values, check for them separately.

 ## Summary